Pale04/Papayagrams/ErrorCodes.md

 ## Login
 201. An account with the same username exists
 202. An account with the same email exists
-203. Password empty when loging in
+203. Password empty when logging in
-204. Username empty when loging in
+204. Username empty when logging in
 205. Player not found
 206. Incorrect password